mostafaFat7i/Movie-App/README.md

 ## Frontend (Angular)

-To run the frontend of the Movie Management System, follow these steps:
+To run the frontend of the Movies Application, follow these steps:

 1. **Clone the Angular Repository**:
    ```bash